 Step 2: The person’s body is prepared for cremation and put into a cremation container

-Step 3: The person’s body is placed into a cremation chamber
+Step 3: The person’s body is placed in a cremation chamber

-After a person’s body is all ready to go and safely inside of a cremation container, a cremation provider will slide the container into a cremation chamber.
-This cremation chamber, which is also sometimes referred to as a “retort,” is where a person’s actual cremation will take place.
+After a person’s body is ready to go and safely inside a cremation container, a cremation provider will slide the container into a cremation chamber.
+This cremation chamber, also sometimes referred to as a “retort,” is where a person’s actual cremation will occur.
 It’s designed to reach temperatures of up to 2,000 degrees Fahrenheit.

 Step 4: The person’s body is cremated

 When a person’s body is inside a cremation chamber, a cremation provider can officially start their cremation.
 They’ll turn up the heat in the cremation chamber and let a person’s body sit in it for somewhere between one and three hours in most cases.
 The exact amount of time that cremation takes will depend on everything from the size of a person to the temperature that is used in a cremation chamber.
 But generally speaking, it shouldn’t take more than a few hours for a cremation to play out.

 Step 5: The person’s cremated remains are processed and given to their family